Your First 100 Days

 - What key people should you meet?

-- The short-term and long-term focus needs to be balanced because you need to demonstrate your effectiveness early on in order to become an established force within the organization.
+- Focus on early impact projects.
+The short-term and long-term focus needs to be balanced because you need to demonstrate your effectiveness early on in order to become an established force within the organization.
 Do not try to spend time on every possible project or initiative; your efforts will be diluted.
+Ask yourself:

 - Considering what you have learned about the organization, what projects are most important to undertake in the first 100 days, six months, first year?